PyO3/pyo3/guide/src/class/call.md

 The following pyclass is a basic decorator - its constructor takes a Python object as argument and calls that object when called.
 An equivalent Python implementation is linked at the end.

-An example crate containing this pyclass can be found [here](https://github.com/PyO3/pyo3/tree/main/examples/decorator)
+An example crate containing this pyclass can be found [in the PyO3 GitHub repository](https://github.com/PyO3/pyo3/tree/main/examples/decorator)

 ```rust,ignore
 {{#include ../../../examples/decorator/src/lib.rs}}